disizmj/node-farmer/README.md

  Sow	: Deploy input/instructions on remote host(s)

- Fruit	: Snapshot/archive of configuration files(seeds & soils) from a successful deployment, which can be reused in future
+ Fruit	: Snapshot/archive of configuration files(seeds & soils) from a successful deployment, can be reused in future

  Feed   : Re-deploy using an existing snapshot